mah0001/metadata-editor-docs-v2/ME_API.md

 ## Purposes

+Automate tasks.
+Gain in productivity and efficiency in many cases.

 The API is for:
+- Data curators:
+  - Create new projects;
+  - Migrate projects
-- Data curators: Create new projects; add, edit, delete content ; manage my projects
+  - Maintain projects: add, edit, delete content
+  - Manage my projects
-- Administrators: generate reports
+- Administrators: Generate reports ; routine maintenance
-- Users: Users here are typically administrators of data dissemination systems who will extract metadata from the Metadata Editor to publish them; these are not end-users as the ME is not a public-facing application
+- Metadata users: Users here are typically administrators of data dissemination systems who will extract metadata from the Metadata Editor to publish them; these are not end-users as the ME is not a public-facing application
+  - Extract metadata for publishing (with filters, check timestamnp; etc. Exploit administrative metadata.

 ## Warnings and recommendations